Look, I haven’t had a job in years.

 Alternatively, you can still use Themeforest, or any other premium marketplace.

 The installation is pretty straight forward.
 You need to download the theme and then upload it to your CMS.

-Either watch the following video or follow this Joomla template installation guide, to see how to do it:
+Watch the following video to see how to do it:

 I remember being a complete beginner to all things internet and being scared that I would break a website.
 While it’s not likely to happen if you’re careful, it can happen.

-One of the most important ways to protect your website is by using a child theme.
-A child theme is typically a style sheet that is kept separate from the rest of your theme’s files on the web server.
+One of the most important steps to build a website is to protect it by using a child theme.
+A child theme is typically a style sheet that is kept separate from the rest of your theme’s files on the webserver.